 Eleventh Judicial District - District Court Judge

-The Eleventh Judicial District Commission on Judicial Performance recommends that Judge Charles M. Barton BE RETAINED.
-The vote among the Commission members was unanimous in favor of retention of Judge Barton.
+The Eleventh Judicial District Commission on Judicial Performance unanimously (9-0) recommends that Chief Judge Patrick William Murphy BE RETAINED.

 Judge Murphy graduated from University of Pennsylvania in 1989 and University of Colorado Law School in 1993.
 Judge Murphy worked as a Public Defender for 20 years and was appointed as a District Judge in 2012.
 He became Chief Judge of the 11th Judicial District in 2015.
 Judge Murphy is active in civic projects in the community, especially those involving the local schools.

 The Commission conducted a personal interview with Judge Murphy, reviewed opinions he authored, observed him in court, reviewed comments received from interested parties during the evaluation and reviewed survey responses from attorneys and non-attorneys who had experience with Judge Murphy.
 Among the survey questions was "how strongly do you recommend that Judge Murphy be retained in office, or not be retained in office?"
 Of attorneys completing the survey 87% recommended to retain and 13% not to retain.
 Of non-attorneys completing the survey 91% recommended to retain and 9% not to retain.
 A total of 17 attorneys and 33 non-attorneys responded to the judicial performance surveys regarding Judge Murphy.